The ultimate 7-day Iceland itinerary

 Option 1: Stop at Thingvellir National Park

+This itinerary doesn’t include the entire Ring Road or even Golden Circle however this could be a great stop.
 Thingvellir National Park is famous for the above sea level view of the tectonic plates.
-Here you can literally view and touch Earth’s crust!
-The national park is huge with a lot of (you guessed it) hiking trails
+Here you can literally view and touch Earthโs crust!
+The national park is huge with a lot of (you guessed it) hiking trails.ย

 Option 2: Continue straight to Reykjavik